ORNL/cpp-proposals-pub/layout_padded/layout_padded.md

 run-time padding stride value, if this is possible given the `padding_stride` template argument.
 Second, R2 adds more converting constructors.
-The rest of this section explains and justifies the new converting constructors.

 For `layout_left_padded::mapping`,
 R2 adds a converting constructor from each of the following.